Meet the Staff

 When he’s not in the Refuge office or taking photos of the residents, you can find Michael tinkering with analog synthesizers and hanging out with his partner Mia and their rescued pitbull, Pony.

 Danielle was hired as the Administrative Director in the summer of 2020.
 She first joined the Refuge as an animal care volunteer in August of 2016 and served on the Board of Directors in 2019.
 After spending several years slowly transitioning to vegan, Danielle went fully vegan a few months after starting to volunteer and spending more time learning about animal agriculture.
 Danielle has volunteered in many roles over the years, including animal care, workdays, special events, and barn cleaning.

-Danielle also works in academic publishing, and in her free time she enjoys reading Stephen King, collecting horror movies on VHS, and hiking at the Eno.
+In her free time, Danielle enjoys reading Stephen King, collecting horror movies on VHS, and hiking at the Eno.
 She and her husband Matthew live in downtown Durham with their two cats, Steve and Steve.

 Originally based in Oregon, Lizzy Trickey (she/they) first came to the Refuge in 2018 as an Artist in Residence, along with their partner, Lindsay.
 Since then, they continued to stop and help out with a variety of projects for a few months every year as their work and travels led them around the country.